IliaLarchenko/albumentations-demo/README.md

 # albumentations-demo

-This service is created to demotstrate abilities of the Albumentation - library for efficent image augmentations.
+This service is created to demotstrate abilities of the Albumentation - a library for efficent image augmentations.

 ## It is currently ALPHA VERSION